+Depending on the type of EPS system, a computer module applies assistive power via an electric motor coupled directly to either the steering gear or the steering column.
 Rack-assist EPS (REPS) integrates the required electric assist mechanism with the steering rack where they are contained under the hood in the engine compartment.
-We have a market-leading position in North America with OEM customers such as: Ford in the F-150 pickup truck; FCA in the light-duty Ram 1500 pickup truck; and GM in various light-duty trucks and SUVs.
-We also supply our REPS in performance vehicles, including the Ford Mustang, Dodge Charger and Dodge Challenger.
+We have a market-leading position in North America with OEM customers such as: Ford on the F-150 pickup truck; FCA (now Stellantis) on the light-duty Ram 1500 pickup truck; and GM on various light-duty trucks and sport utility vehicles (SUVs).
+We also supply our REPS on performance vehicles, including the Ford Mustang, Dodge Charger and Dodge Challenger.